Lever House: Proposed demolition and preservation

 Until the 1980s, relatively few preservationists were concerned about the demolition of curtain walls that had been completed between the 1950s and the 1970s.
-Preservationists only started to express concern in 1982, Fisher Brothers had signed a contract to purchase the fee position for the underlying land.
-The firm wished to replace Lever House, as well as the neighboring Jofa Building on 53rd Street, with a forty-story building containing three times the floor area.
+Preservationists only started to express concern in 1982, after Fisher Brothers had signed a contract to purchase the fee position for the underlying land.
+The firm wished to replace Lever House, as well as the neighboring Jofa Building on 53rd Street, with a 40-story building containing three times the floor area.
 Lever Brothers rejected media reports that it was considering moving to New Jersey.
 Bunshaft said at the time that he never thought the building's small size would have resulted in its demolition.

 The plans prompted preservationists to request that the New York City Landmarks Preservation Commission (LPC) consider designating the building as a city landmark.
 On November 9, 1982, the LPC designated Lever House as a landmark.
 LPC rules specified that New York City individual landmarks be at least 30 years old, making Lever House the city's youngest landmark at that time.
+It was also the first time that the LPC had ever granted landmark status to a building that was exactly 30 years old.
 Fisher Brothers opposed the landmark status.
 The firm in charge of designing Fisher Brothers' proposed building, Swanke Hayden Connell Architects, prepared a white paper for the LPC, which described Lever House as "undistinguished and not worthy of preservation".
 George Klein, who was in contract to buy the lease on the building itself from Metropolitan Life, favored landmark status.
 At the time, Klein was trying to develop a structure on the Jofa Building site and incorporate Lever House into the new development.
 Lever Brothers also supported the designation, but it had hired its own architectural firm, Welton Becket and Associates, to prepare plans for the Jofa site.